Farm holidays in ... with Holiday on the Alm

 Prices vary greatly depending on comfort and location:

-Simple mountain hut (rustic standard): No electricity, no running water, outhouse, self-catering.
-40 to 80 euros per night for the entire hut, usually accommodating 4 to 8 people.
+No electricity, no running water, outhouse, self-catering.
+40 to 80 euros per night for the entire cabin, usually for 4 to 8 people.
 That's 10 to 20 euros per person.
 Very cheap, but adventurous.

-Comfortable alpine hut (modernized): Equipped with solar power or a generator, shower, toilet, and often even Wi-Fi. €80 to €150 per night for 4 to 6 people. €20 to €40 per person.
+Powered by solar energy or a generator, with a shower, toilet, and often even Wi-Fi. €80 to €150 per night for 4 to 6 people. €20 to €40 per person.
 A good balance of nature and comfort.

 Tip: In the off-season (June, September), prices are often 20 to 30 percent cheaper than in the height of summer.
 The alpine pastures are still green then, but not overcrowded.